marijnh/Eloquent-JavaScript/04_data.md

 When a `for` loops looks like this, with the word `of` after a variable definition, it will loop over the elements of the value given after `of`.
-This works not only for arrays, but also for some other data structures.
+This works not only for arrays, but also for strings and some other data structures.
 We'll discuss _how_ it works in [Chapter 6](06_object.html).

 ## Objects as maps